-Data Science is a double-edged sword.
-It’s vaguely defined, so job-seekers have leeway to build their ideal career, but working in ambiguity is draining.
+Data Science is still a fairly new field, and it can be tough to trace a career path.
+It’s vaguely defined, so job-seekers have leeway to build their ideal career, but it's a hard road.
 Finding a good mentor to help navigate the uncertainty can make all the difference.

 The right mentor will help you stay on track, make connections, and support you when making tough decisions.
 But where to find these magical beings?
 And how will you convince them that you’re worth their time?
 At Exponent, we believe mentorship could be the perfect catalyst to accelerate your career, and we’re here to help.